PMEAL/porespy-frontend/README.md

 - Networks can't be wired up, ask Jeff to help get the networks setup in the .py file he sent previously.
 - Load Image button -> translate it to the GridList component (panel of images).
 - Have a panel on the right displaying images (Material UI Cards).
-- Make panel on the right collapsible?
+- Make panel on the right collapsible? (for stylings in smaller screens)
 - Fill out UploadImage component in ./Generators/ (pass in the already existing button and logic)
-- In the each filters component, have a dropdown to choose which images to apply the filters on.
+- add sass to make css scalable and reusable.

 ## TODO: